-Primary (under grate) air is controlled by the slider on the lower part of the door.
-Secondary (air wash) air is controlled by the slider above the door.
-Tertiary air is controlled by draught through pre-set intakes at the back of the stove body.
-The open position for the Primary air spinner or slider should only be used for smokeless fuel operations, it is not normally necessary for wood burning - keep it closed.
-The closed position of the air wash control should only be used if absolutely necessary for very slow burning and when burning wood will cause the glass to become blackened, the chimney to gradually become tarred and smoke to be emitted from the stove.
+Secondary (air wash) air is controlled by the left slider on the top right rear of the stove marked FIRE +/-.

+Tertiary air is automatically controlled by draught through pre-set intakes at the back of the stove body.

+The closed position of the air control should only be used if absolutely necessary for very slow burning and when burning wood will cause the glass to become blackened, the chimney to gradually become tarred and smoke to be emitted from the stove.
 This is not recommended.

-Wood burning: Move the air wash slider fully to the right (open) for maximum air to start or revive a wood fire.
-Returning the lever towards the centre position will reduce the air supply progressively to reduce the burn rate.
-The nominal burn rate is usually achieved when the stove is fully warmed up (2-3 loads of logs) and burning dry hardwood logs by having the lever very approximately 10-15mm from the closed position.
-This is only a rough guide as flue and fuel conditions will vary the required position.
+Wood burning: Move the air control slider fully to the rear (IGN/open/+) for maximum air to start or revive a wood fire.
+Returning the lever towards the front position will reduce the air supply progressively to reduce the burn rate.
+The nominal burn rate is usually achieved when the stove is fully warmed up (2-3 loads of logs) and burning dry hardwood logs by having the lever very approximately 30-40mm along the quadrant from the closed position.
+This is only a rough guide as flue length/diameter/temperature, wind and fuel conditions will vary the required position.
 The fire will automatically be supplied with the correct mix of tertiary air for complete combustion.
 The maximum position conveniently provides a boost of primary air as well to get new fuel burning quickly in order to minimise smoke.
 Do not leave on maximum setting unless monitoring the fire to ensure over firing damage does not occur.
-NOTE: It is not necessary to open the primary air at all once the stove is warmed up when burning wood unless the flue draught or wood moisture are out of specification.
-Doing so may over fire the stove.